vineetv/vineetv.github.io/teaching.md

 Asset Pricing Model, classical theories underlying capital structure and dividend policy, and risk management.
 This course was started in 2022.

 **E3.
-Foundations of Finance**: This MBA course is designed to introduce strategic corporate finance issues that Chief Financial Officers have to deal with in a variety of corporations ranging from mature organizations to newly listed firms to unicorns.
+Strategic Corporate Finance**: This MBA course is designed to introduce strategic corporate finance issues that Chief Financial Officers have to deal with in a variety of corporations ranging from mature organizations to newly listed firms to unicorns.
 Building upon the basics covered in the core PGPX